PJSalter/Wordle-Word-Game/README.md

 - #### five columns and six rows.
 - #### each square tile will have a grey boarder identifying each individual square.

+### Addressed a second feature where user may interact with an icon to enter settings section, user may enter back to the game once clicking the x icon to exit settings.

 ## User Story

 - ### A daily game that has a new word each day.